 Click here to read more about ffmpeg on its official site.

 Step 5 – FFmpeg Basic Examples

-Here are few basic examples of uses of FFmpeg command line.
+Here are a few basic examples of uses of the FFmpeg command line.
 Please suggest more examples to add here.

 Reduce .mov File Size: